purtuga/SPWidgets/demo/demo.about.md

 Installation
 ------------

-The demo is installed by using a Content Editor Web Part (CEWP) and pointing it to the Demo.SPWidgets.html file.
+The demo is installed by using a Content Editor Web Part (CEWP) and pointing it to the Demo.SPWidgets.aspx file.

-1. Upload the [Demo.SPWidgets.html][demoFile] file to a SharePoint Document Library.
+1. Upload the [Demo.SPWidgets.aspx][demoFile] file to a SharePoint Document Library.

     a.
 Once uploaded, copy the file URL to the clipboard.
 This will be needed in a step below.

 2. On a SharePoint site, create a new Page and add a CEWP to it.
 3. Edit the newly inserted CEWP and

     a.
-Under the _Content Link_ field, paste the URL of the Demo.SPWidgets.html (the one copied from Step 1.a above)
+Under the _Content Link_ field, paste the URL of the Demo.SPWidgets.aspx (the one copied from Step 1.a above)

 4. Click OK.